Public transport in Diani centers around shared minibuses, offering an authentic and economical way to travel.

 Local vendors offer rentals; requires valid motorcycle license.

-Some resorts offer; local shops may also possess options.
+Some resorts offer; local shops may additionally have options.

 Drive on left.
 Road quality varies.
 Night driving not recommended.
 Hiring driver is safer.